joedougherty/buildaspider/README.rst

-Here's an example of a fleshed-out login method that POSTs credentials from the config file to the login_url.
+Here's an example of a fleshed-out login method to **POST** credentials (as obtained from the config file) to the login_url.